Investing in the

 Labour force growth: A key component of economic prosperity is a growing and skilled labour force, able to deliver sustained output with increased productivity.

-We have been investing in North Africa's future for over a decade.
+We have been investing in the future of North Africa for over a decade.
 Our investment thesis evolves around the emerging consumer in North Africa, supported by a young and growing population, rapid urbanization and rising incomes, resulting in a structural increase in consumption that is expected across both the consumer staples and consumer discretionary sectors, with industries such as education services, financial services, household products, packaged foods, and healthcare expected to benefit disproportionately given the demographics of the region.
 Within this dynamic and evolving growth context, we actively track a host of interconnected trends that help us identify and define our target investment sectors.
 These trends span across various industries, including but not limited to, consumer goods, healthcare, education, and financial services.
 By leveraging our deep understanding of these trends and our operational expertise, we are well-positioned to create significant value in our investments, ultimately delivering strong returns to our investors.